just-the-docs/just-the-docs/ux/CREATIVE_BRIEF.md

 Currently covers content from a previous creative brief workshopping session.

+TODO
+{: .label .label-yellow }
+Replace/remove the significant number of broken links in the doc below (deprecated agencies and sites)

 ## Creative Brief

 Visual design is a communication tool for meeting the right kinds of